Pseudotsuga: Description

 Pseudotsuga menziesii var. menziesii has attained heights of 393 feet (120* m).
 That was the estimated height of the tallest conifer ever well-documented, the Mineral Tree (Mineral, Washington), measured in 1924 by Dr. Richard E. McArdle, former chief of the U.S. Forest Service.
 The volume of that tree was 515 m3.
 The tallest living individual is the Brummitt (Doerner) Fir in Coos County, Oregon, 99.4 m tall.
 Only coast redwood and Eucalyptus regnans reach greater heights based on current knowledge of living trees: 379 and 331 feet (116 and 101* m), respectively.

 At Quinault, Washington, is found a collection of the largest Douglas-firs in one area.
 Quinault Rain Forest hosts most of the top ten known largest Douglas-firs.

-As of 2009, the largest known Douglas-firs in the world are, by volume:
+As of 2009, the largest known Douglas-firs in the world were, by volume: